lweasel/piquant/docs/commands.rst

 The ``check_reads`` command is used to confirm that simulation of RNA-seq reads via ``run_simulation.sh`` scripts successfully completed.
 For each possible combination of sequencing parameters determined by the options ``--read-length``, ``--read-depth``, ``--paired-end``, ``--error`` and ``--bias``, the relevant read simulation directory is checked for the existence of the appropriate FASTA or FASTQ files containing simulated reads.
 A message is printed to standard error for those combinations of sequencing parameters for which read simulation has not yet finished, or for which simulation terminated unsuccessfully.

-In the case of unsuccessful termination, the file ``nohup.out`` in the relevant simulation directory contains the messages output by both FluxSimulator and the *piquant* scripts executed, and this file can be examined for the source of error.
+In the case of unsuccessful termination, the file ``nohup.out`` in the relevant simulation directory contains the messages output by both *FluxSimulator* and the *piquant* scripts that were executed, and this file can be examined for the source of error.

 .. _prepare-quant-dirs:

 Prepare quantification directories (``prepare_quant_dirs``)
 -----------------------------------------------------------

-The ``prepare_quant_dirs`` command is used to prepare the directories in which transcript quantification will take place - one such directory is created for each possible combination of sequencing and quantification parameters determined by the options ``--read-length``, ``--read-depth``, ``--paired-end``, ``--error``, ``--bias`` and ``--quant-method``, and each directory is anmed according to its particular set of parameters.
+The ``prepare_quant_dirs`` command is used to prepare the directories in which transcript quantification will take place - one such directory is created for each possible combination of sequencing and quantification parameters determined by the options ``--read-length``, ``--read-depth``, ``--paired-end``, ``--error``, ``--bias`` and ``--quant-method``, and each directory is named according to its particular set of parameters.
 For example with the following command line options specified:

 * ``--quant-method``: Cufflinks, RSEM, Express, Sailfish
 * ``--read-length``: 50